wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

    .. note::

-      You can set a JSON object with customization fields using the :ref:`options <integration_options_tag>` tag.
+      You can set a JSON object with customization fields using the options tag.
 Visit the `PagerDuty API reference <https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTgx-send-an-alert-event>`__ for information about available customization fields.

 #.
 Restart the Wazuh manager to apply the changes.